freman/dnspass/README.md

 Automagically bypass Australian internet filters

-This is crudely hacked together and comes with no warranty - it's also my first windows service
+This comes with no warranty - it's also my first windows service

 # How it works